Introduction to China

 - Chinese population: 1,369,000 people (the most populous country)

-- Most important city for business is Shanghai (24.2 million
+- The city for business is Shanghai (24.2 million

 - Area: 9,596,961 sq km

-- Main language of China is Mandarin Chinese.
+- The main language of China is Mandarin Chinese.
 Other languages

-- China shares sea borders with South Korea, the Philippines, Japan, Vietnam and Taiwan.
+- China shares sea borders with South Korea, the Philippines, Japan, Vietnam,

 - China's currency: Renminbi (CNY)